Taddy Aycock

-Clarence C. "Taddy" Aycock (January 13, 1915 – January 6, 1987), a conservative Democrat from Franklin in St. Mary Parish, was the only three-term lieutenant governor in 20th century Louisiana history.
+Clarence C. "Taddy" Aycock (January 13, 1915 – January 6, 1987), an American conservative Democrat from Franklin in St. Mary Parish, was the only three-term lieutenant governor in 20th century Louisiana history.
 He served from 1960 to 1972.
 Aycock failed in his only bid for governor in the 1971 Democratic primary.
 Few lieutenant governors in Louisiana have been elected directly to the governorship; former Governor Kathleen Babineaux Blanco of Lafayette, is a prominent exception.

 Aycock was born in Franklin to Clarence A. Aycock (1885–1948) and the former Inez Crask.
 He received his law degree in 1937 from Loyola University in New Orleans and launched his law practice in Franklin.
 He won the Bronze Star while serving in Europe during World War II.
 In 1945, Aycock married the former Elaine Champagne (1918–2011).
 They had six children.

 Speaker of the Louisiana House, 1952

 Aycock was elected to the Louisiana House of Representatives in 1952 and, though a freshman member, was tapped by incoming Governor Robert F. Kennon as his choice for Speaker.
 In Louisiana, House Speakers routinely have the recommendation of the governor regardless of the separation of powers between executive and legislative branches.
 He was reelected to the legislature in 1956 but was not recommended for retention as Speaker by Kennon's successor, Earl Kemp Long.
 Long instead called Lorris M. Wimberly back as Speaker and then sent Wimberly to head the Department of Public Works in the summer of 1956.
 Wimberly's abrupt departure led to the accession of Speaker Robert Joseph "Bob" Angelle of St. Martin Parish.
 Aycock was associated with the anti-Long faction within the Louisiana Democratic Party.

-While Aycock served as lieutenant governor and Speaker of the House, only John Hainkel, a lawyer from New Orleans, and John Alario, a businessman from Westwego, were elected by both the Senate and the House to their respective highest positions of Senate President and House Speaker.

 Election as lieutenant governor, 1960 & 1964

-Aycock first won the Democratic nomination for lieutenant governor in 1959 – 1960.
+Aycock first won the Democratic nomination for lieutenant governor in 1959–1960.
 At that time, under the Louisiana Constitution of 1921, the lieutenant governor presided over the state Senate.
 In the 1974 Constitution, senators chose a "Senate President" to preside over the body, with a ceremonial President Pro Tem in the second position.
 These Senate presidents also have the recommendation of the governor.